 - “Critique of Pure Reason” by Immanuel Kant

-- “Groundwork of the Metaphysic of Morals” by Immanuel Kant
+- “Groundwork of the Metaphysics of Morals” by Immanuel Kant

 - “On Liberty” by John Stuart Mill